What is an abdominal angiogram?

 be tied to the number of X-rays you have and the X-ray treatments you have over time.

-- You are pregnant or think you may be pregnant.
-Radiation exposure during pregnancy
+You are pregnant or think you could be.
+Radiation exposure during pregnancy may lead

 to continue breastfeeding